RobotOptimist/macivor/content/blog/getting-hired.md

 But life disruptions are sometimes accompanied by opportunity and so it is with this.
 I chose to leave HMB/CGI.

 My last experience with recruiters occurred years ago when I left Nationwide.
 At that time I was two years into my journey as a developer and four years into my total IT experience.
-My skill and experience was mostly good but my ability to market myself was poor.
+My skill and experience were mostly good but my ability to market myself was poor.
 After two years developers are generally considered mid-level (although this is very subjective based on experience).
 I had some interest from recruiters, but it was clear I was a stretch candidate for many of the positions in town.
 One recruiter in particular gave me great feedback and direction.
 I needed to either get more experience or market myself better.

 I ended up bypassing the issue and getting a job at Sogeti by referral.